SITHS-NEW-CSE/ADVANCED-GSAP/README.md

 `import { gsap } from "gsap";` <br> <br>

 Once GSAP is imported into your js file, you should be ready to start!

+## GSAP Plugins

+GSAP plugins can be accessed by downloading the GSAP zip file (found on the GSAP documentation installation page) when you are signed into an account.
+You can then bring the gsap-bonus.tgz file into your project's folder in order to install it with npm using npm i ./gsap-bonus.tgz.
+It is important to note that some plugins are for Club GreenSock members only, these plugins being: <br>

+<li> DrawSVGPlugin
+<li> Physics2DPlugin
+<li> PhysicsPropPlugin
+<li> ScrambleTextPlugin
+<li> CustomBounce
+<li> CustomWiggle
+<li> Flip
+<li> GSDevTools
+<li> InertiaPlugin
+<li> MorphSVGPlugin
+<li> MotionPathHelper
+<li> SplitText